TheOnlyTails/RubyMod/README.md

 ## What is RubyMod?

-RubyMod is a Minecraft Forge (see https://github.com/theonlytails/rubymodfabric/ for a fabric version) mod for Minecraft 1.16.4/1.16.5.
+RubyMod is a Minecraft Forge ([the fabric port](https://github.com/theonlytails/rubymodfabric/)) mod for Minecraft 1.16.4/1.16.5.

 RubyMod is an open-source mod, which prioritizes sharing its code to help other modders learn.